rishi-tripathy/eval-sandbox/spec.md

 ---

-# Milestone 4 — MCP Integration & Tool Use Migration
+# Milestone 4 — Tool Use Migration

 **Goal:** Evolve from one-shot JSON to orchestrated agent runtime with proper tool use